sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 The flood of DHCP discover packets causes service degradation for other clients served by the DHCP relay agent.
 Legitimate DHCP requests experiences delays or timeouts as the relay agent struggles to handle the excessive volume of traffic.

 #### Packet Loss
- The DHCP relay agent experiences packet loss due to the overwhelming volume of DHCP discover packets.
+ The DHCP relay agent experiences packet loss due to the overwhelming volume of DHCP DISCOVER packets.
 This can result in dropped DHCP requests from legitimate clients, leading to connectivity issues and network downtime.

 #### Impact on Network Performance
-The flood of DHCP discover packets impacts the performance of the network infrastructure, including switches, routers, and other devices involved in forwarding DHCP traffic.
+The flood of DHCP DISCOVER packets impacts the performance of the network infrastructure, including switches, routers, and other devices involved in forwarding DHCP traffic.
 Congestion caused by the flood can degrade overall network performance and affect the operation of other network services.

 ### Behavior of DHCP DoS Attack